 The Bradford Factor or the Bradford Formula is a simple formula that calculates a score for each employee based on absence patterns.
 It is based on the theory that operations in an organization are more affected by short unplanned absences as compared to long and planned absences.

-The name originated from the Bradford University School of Management where they researched about the impact of short absences to businesses back in the 1980s.
+The name originated from the Bradford University School of Management where they researched the impact of short absences to businesses back in the 1980s.

 Further research has shown that the Bradford Factor can help reduce employee absenteeism if the employees have been educated about the calculation and shown their scores regularly.